Harvest Grass Silage at Optimum Digestibility for Dairy Cows

 Once the crop reaches optimum D-Value cut as soon as the ground is travelable.
 If the weather is right, do not be tempted to wait for the crop to bulk up.
 Use a good quality biological inoculant additive and go for it.

-The silage additive used should ideally be a freeze dried multi-strain bacterial inoculant which applies at least 1 million bacteria / gram of grass.
+The silage additive used should ideally be a high specification freeze dried multi-strain bacterial inoculant.
 Do not be tempted to wait until the weather is perfect, the crop is deteriorating.
 Cutting at the first opportunity will reduce pressure on grazing next month and allows a bigger, better quality subsequent cuts.
 Check our Silage Making FAQ's page.

 Pick the day, and mow mid-morning, after the crop has blown out.
 Leave a wide swath behind the mower and go for a rapid wilt.
 2 hours after mowing, the stomata on the grass leaves close and wilting rates drop by 75%.
 If the weather is not conducive to wilting pick up the same afternoon after a short wilt.
 Once mown, if it rains continue picking up.
 Don't be tempted to leave the crop wilting for more than 24 hours.

 Once the crop is cut it is losing energy and deteriorating.
-Get it in the pit, pay attention to rolling and make sure that it is sealed thoroughly as soon as the clamp is filled.
-If the seal is not 100% air tight you will get a delayed fermentation with increased dry matter losses and spoilage which could have been avoided.
+Typically the crop will lose 5% each day that it is down.
+Get it in the pit without delay.
+Pay attention to rolling and make sure that it is sealed thoroughly as soon as the clamp is filled.
+If the seal is not 100% air tight, fermentation is delayed with increased dry matter losses and spoilage which could have been avoided.
 In hot, dry weather, especially with light crops 24 hours wilt is too long.
 Aim for 25% - 28% dry matter.
 It is almost impossible on commercial farms to consolidate sufficiently or to get the air out of clamps of mature grass at 30% - 50% dry matter.

 Always use an additive.